Aran jumper: History

-The first commercially available Aran knitting patterns were published in the 1940s by Patons of England.
-Vogue magazine carried articles on the garment in the 1950s, and jumper exports from the west of Ireland to the United States began in the early 1950s.
-Standun in Spiddal, Co.Galway was the first to export the Aran sweater to the USA.
-This provided employment for women throughout Ireland.
-May & Mairtin Standun employed over 700 knitters throughout the country and many people relied on them as a source of income.
-The Standuns were great friends with The Clancy Brothers and Luke Kelly, and they would often wear Aran sweaters from Standun's.

 The development of the export trade during the 1950s and 1960s took place after P. A. Ó Síocháin organised an instructor, with the help of a grant from the Congested Districts Board for Ireland, to go to the islands and teach the knitters how to make garments to standard international sizings.
 He commissioned the Irish artist Seán Keating, who had spent much time on the islands, to design and illustrate marketing brochures.
 Knitting became an important part of the islands' economy.
 Adding to the popularity of the Aran jumpers were The Clancy Brothers and Tommy Makem, an Irish folk music group which started recording in New York City in the late 1950s and who adopted the Arans as their trademark on-stage garments.
 In the early 1960s they appeared on The Ed Sullivan Show and even in a special televised performance for US president John F. Kennedy.
 The national exposure and the rising popularity of The Clancy Brothers and Tommy Makem fuelled the demand for Aran jumpers even more.
 During the 1960s, even with all available knitters recruited from the three islands and from other parts of Ireland, Ó Síocháin had difficulty in fulfilling orders from around the world.
 At the height of the fashion for Arans, the knitwear even inspired the British and French fashion scenes: Dublin-born London designer, Digby Morton (1906–83) featured Aran-"inspired" handknits for the first time in his 1955 autumn show in London, and by 1960, the Irish Times fashion editor was noting that the Irish hand-knit look was influencing Paris couture woollens.
+The Ardfinnan Woollen Mills reproduced greasy Aran weight yarn similar to traditional hand spun yarn from the Aran Islands to supply to the growing market and was said to be used in The Clancy Brothers Aran sweaters.
 The Aran jumper had a fashion moment in July 2020, when Taylor Swift wore the garment in a photo-shoot that accompanied the release of her album, Folklore.